VanceReynolds/cspblog2/_posts/2023-08-30-problems-faced2 copy.md

 ---
 ## My Strugles

-- After I created a new repository and created a new github.io page my theme that I selected in config.yml wasnt displaying.
+- After creating a new repository and setting up a new GitHub Pages website, the theme I had selected in the config.yml file didn't display properly.
+After troubleshooting, I discovered that the repository's name was incorrect in my config.yml.
+I corrected the name, but the issue persisted, I visited GitHub and initiated a new deployment.
+After which I executed the commands "make stop," "make clear," and "make." in my VScode resolving the problem.